-Analyses of fossil and extant plant sample collections reaching back to the Devonian have been instrumental in showing the importance of the spatial control of lignin accumulation for vascular plant evolution.
-Around 410 million years ago, terrestrial bryophytes had developed the initial blueprints of the tracheary element prototype: the hydroids - cells forming water conducting tubes by undergoing programmed cell death.
-Compared with water transport through plasmodesmata, the development of hydroids improved water transport by more than 6-fold.
-36 In some moss genera such as Sphagnum, hydroid lateral cell walls are reinforced by patterned SCWs to combine lateral porosity in the gaps with mechanical reinforcement in rib-like, lignin-free thickenings.
-37 Bryophytes are devoid of lignins, but form other phenolic polymers like melanins and coumaroyl-ester polymers in cuticles.
-38 The evolutionary outburst of the Devonian saw the emergence of tracheary elements.
-They proved considerably more efficient than hydroids due to the addition of perforations for improved sap flow and lignified SCWs for better mechanical support.
-36 This evolutionary enhancement in pro-vascular plants, such as observed in fossils of Aglaophyton and Hornephyton, started with the formation of micropores onto the pro-tracheary element sidewalls impregnated with lignin-like polymers (Figure 1).
-37 Next, both the layering and patterning of cell wall depositions changed, with the first occurrence of banded/spiral SCW patterns in rhynopsid fossils and named after Sennicaulis (S-type pattern), resembling modern protoxylem tracheary elements.
-35 However, in contrast to modern cells, the accumulation of ligninlike polymers in S-type tracheary elements is uniformly covering the SCW luminal surface.
-35 This was followed by the emergence of Gosslingia (G-type) SCW patterns in lycophytes, maintaining the banded/spiral motives but with larger micropores present in the gaps; lignin-like polymers were still only present in a surface layer towards the cell lumen.35 S- and G-type lignin-like polymers are considered the ancestral origin of lignins for all vascular plants.
-Progressing through the Devonian, SCW pattern also diversified to resemble modern metaxylem tracheary elements with reticulate/pitted motives such as observed in Psilophyton (P-type) tracheary elements that developed pits interspersed in SCWs with a less uniform lignin-like surface coverage depending on the cell wall thickness.35 Further evolutionary refinement first enabled tracheary elements in gymnosperms to fully impregnate all cell wall layers with lignin.
-Already then, lignin chemistry was specifically delineated between cell wall layers, such as in the torus margo of its lateral pits.39 Modern vessels with larger diameter and perforation plates at the end-walls of tracheary elements appeared by the mid-Cretaceous such as in fossils of Gigantopteridales.
-36 These modern vessels included a variation in SCW pattern together with lignin accumulation restricted to its thickenings and absent from the gaps (Figure 1).
-Fiber cell types, with all their variation from tracheiform to libriform fibers, 36 derived from tracheary elements by reducing the density of SCW gaps in their sidewalls, increasing cell wall polysaccharide amounts but also differently controlling both lignin amount and chemistry.
-Both fiber cell types - together with the characteristically high ratio and S- to G-units in their lignin - have been suggested to have convergently evolved several times, e.g in angiosperms and specific species of lycophytes such as Selaginella.
-40 The evolution of enzyme paralogs and their neofunctionalisation have been key to the diversification of lignin chemistry.
-To acquire S lignins, angiosperms duplicated cytochrome P450 oxidoreductase genes into at least two paralogs (cinnamate 4-hydroxylase and ferulate 5-hydroxylase in Arabidopsis), whereas the lycophyte Selaginella extended the substrate range of its only cytochrome P450 oxidoreductase to catalyze both reactions.
-41 Although lignin spatial chemistry and content is mainly conserved between homologous cell types in vascular plant species, further adaptive changes in lignin spatial distribution occurred during speciation.
-These include a gradual reduction of the lignin ratio between PCWs and SCWs in tracheary elements of gymnosperms and angiosperms compared to ferns and lycophytes.
-22 Extreme cases include the absence of lignin from PCWs of xylem cells in eastern leatherwood Dirca palustris, 21 or even a complete absence of lignin in all cell wall layers of tracheary elements in the monocotyledon eelgrass Zostera marina.
-42 As with monomer biosynthesis, such tight spatial regulation of lignin polymerization is partly driven by gene duplication and reduction.
-The number of LAC paralogs ranges from 11 to 70 (0.039-0.192% of all genes) in terrestrial plants compared to only 3 to 7 (0.015-0.036%) in aquatic angiosperms. ^{24,43} Once accumulated, lignin deposits cannot be removed by the plant.
-The timing of specific spatial accumulation of lignin is therefore carefully regulated and conserved between species: in tracheary elements of both gymnosperms and angiosperms, lignin varying in chemistry and amounts are progressively accumulated from the most external to the most internal cell wall layers.
-Environmental constraints also affect the spatial distribution of lignin in both in quantity and composition.
-Gravitropic stress in gymnosperms, for example, leads to the cell wall layer-specific over-accumulation of H-rich lignins, while biotic stresses in angiosperms trigger accumulation of S-rich lignins (Table 1).
-Lignin spatial distribution has thus been extensively selected during plant evolution and speciation to enable specific cell wall layers and cell types to change quantities and chemistries of accumulated lignin to best adjust to developmental and environmental constraints.
+plants, such as observed in fossils of Aglaophyton and Hornephyton, started with the formation of micropores onto the pro-tracheary element sidewalls impregnated with ligninlike polymers (Figure 1).
+Next, both the layering and patterning of cell wall depositions changed, with the first occurrence of banded/spiral SCW patterns in rhynopsid fossils and named after Sennicaulis (S-type pattern), resembling modern protoxylem tracheary elements.
+However, in contrast to modern cells, the accumulation of lignin-like polymers in Stype tracheary elements is uniformly covering the SCW luminal surface.
+This was followed by the emergence of Gosslingia (G-type) SCW patterns in lycophytes, maintaining the banded/spiral motives but with larger micropores present in the gaps; lignin-like polymers were still only present in a surface layer toward the cell lumen.
+S- and G-type lignin-like polymers are considered the ancestral origin of lignins for all vascular plants.
+With progression through the Devonian, the SCW pattern also diversified to resemble modern metaxylem tracheary elements with reticulate/pitted motives, such as observed in Psilophyton (P-type) tracheary elements that developed pits interspersed in SCWs with a less uniform ligninlike surface coverage depending upon the cell wall thickness.
+Further evolutionary refinement first enabled tracheary elements in gymnosperms to fully impregnate all of the cell wall layers with lignin.
+Already then, lignin chemistry was specifically delineated between cell wall layers, such as in the torus-margo of its lateral pits.
+Modern vessels with a larger diameter and perforation plates at the end walls of tracheary elements appeared by the mid-Cretaceous, such as in fossils of Gigantopteridales.
+These modern vessels included a variation in the SCW pattern together with lignin accumulation restricted to its thickenings and absent from the gaps (Figure 1).
+Fiber cell types, with all their variation from tracheiform to libriform fibers, derived from tracheary elements by reducing the density of SCW gaps in their sidewalls, increasing cell wall polysaccharide amounts but also differently controlling both the lignin amount and chemistry.
+Both fiber cell types, together with the characteristically high S/G ratio in their lignin, have been suggested to have convergently evolved several times, e.g., in angiosperms and specific species of lycophytes, such as Selaginella.
+The evolution of enzyme paralogues and their neofunctionalization have been key to the diversification of lignin chemistry.
+To acquire S lignins, angiosperms duplicated cytochrome P450 oxidoreductase genes into at least two paralogues (cinnamate 4-hydroxylase and ferulate 5-hydroxylase in Arabidopsis), whereas the lycophyte Selaginella extended the substrate range of its only cytochrome P450 oxidoreductase to catalyze both reactions.
+Although lignin spatial chemistry and content are mainly conserved between homologous cell types in vascular plant species, further adaptive changes in lignin spatial distribution occurred during speciation.
+These include a gradual reduction of the lignin ratio between PCWs and SCWs in tracheary elements of gymnosperms and angiosperms compared to ferns and